eclipse-che/che-operator/README.md

 ### How to run tests

-The resulted binary is created in the root of the repo.
+The resulting binary is created in the root of the repo.
 Make sure it is run from this location since it uses relative paths to yamls that are then deserialized.

-There's a script `run-okd-local.sh` which is more of a CI thing, however, if you can run `oc cluster up` in your environment, you are unlikely to have any issues.
+For CI testing, there is `run-okd-local.sh`, but if you can run `oc cluster up` in your environment, the following command should also work for tests.

 ```
 ./run-tests
 ```

 Tests create a number of k8s/OpenShift objects and generally assume that a fresh installation of OpenShift is available.

 TODO: handle AlreadyExists errors to either remove che namespace or create a new one with a unique name.

 ### What do tests check?